 In the wake of the Coronavirus pandemic we know that many people will be suffering after a pre-longed period of social isolation and we believe Scouts will have a huge role to play in the recovery of young people in our local community with Mental Health and physical wellbeing being two of the biggest issues society will face in the next few years.
 To combat this we are embarking on a project to equip more of our volunteers with the skills to to identify issues with mental health and help young people to overcome these issues.

-The District plan for mental health and wellbeing is being spearheaded by our District Youth Commissioner and has been led by team of young people aged 14-18, supported by the District Team.
+The District plan for mental health and wellbeing is being spearheaded by our District Youth Lead and has been led by team of young people aged 14-18, supported by the District Team.
 The team have adopted the 5 ways to wellbeing scheme to create the 365 steps of wellbeing challenge.

 365 Steps of Wellbeing Challenge